 Problem

-We had an issue with a database in an Always On Availability Group (AOAG) where it was not synchronizing the secondary replica even though it was using the "Synchronous commit" Availability Mode for the secondary replica.
-Ian this article I will walk through the process of troubleshooting this issue and how this was resolved.
+We had an issue with a SQL Server database in an Always On Availability Group (AOAG) where it was not synchronizing the secondary replica even though it was using the “Synchronous commit” Availability Mode for the secondary replica.
+This article explains how to troubleshoot and resolve:

 Solution